 It also brims with musicians, nearly a dozen in all.
-"There’s a little bit of, 'Oh, shit, what have we created—this 11-piece monstrosity?'"
-Trucks says, laughing, "but it’s hard to go back once you hear that and feel that."
+“There’s a little bit of, ‘Oh, shit, what have we created — this eleven-piece monstrosity?’”
+Trucks says, laughing, “but it’s hard to go back once you hear that and feel that.”

 What expectations did you have going into it as far as what you wanted the album to sound like?

 Trucks : It was just continually writing until we found songs that worked.
 They were songs that we both felt really great about, and they were really comfortable.
 Working with the different songwriters was amazing.
 The whole process was really natural and fun.
 And I felt like we were always moving forward and working toward something.
-Probably six months into putting this idea and concept in motion we had 15 tunes that we felt really good about.
+Probably six months into putting this idea and concept in motion we had fifteen tunes that we felt really good about.
 Any other time in our careers I think we would’ve just recorded them and that would’ve been the record.
-With this, we kept pushing until we got to maybe 35, 40 tunes and then from that original 15—that A list—we probably ended up using two, maybe three songs on the final record.
+With this, we kept pushing until we got to maybe thirty-five, forty tunes and then from that original fifteen — that A list — we probably ended up using two, maybe three songs on the final record.
 We kept knocking songs that we really liked off the list with songs we liked more, which was for me a unique situation to be in.
-I’ve always been on the road 300 days a year and when you get 12 songs you record them, and there’s your record.
+I’ve always been on the road three-hundred days a year and when you get twelve songs you record them, and there’s your record.
 This was a totally different thing.

 Did each of you have to sacrifice any aspect of your respective styles in making this album together?